hezy18/EEG-SVRec/README.md

 *  "session_mode": personalized / randomized / non-personalized / mixed
 *  "preference": if session_mode = mixed, recommendation / random

 ### EEG data

 The data is preprocessed and in the form of .cnt

+The method of data algnment of .cnt is at "./code/EEG_feature/part1_preprocess_for_resource.py"

 The EEG data can be accessed at {link}

+**Noticing that the complete EEG data is about 35G(compressed) and we deployed the dataset on our lab platform.
+Because of the double-blind review, we hide the link.**

+### Partcipant

+The basic information of the participants

+Path = "./data/participant.csv"

+Fields: iid, age, gender, usage (Years of the use of short video)

+### Video features

+The features of the videos

+Path = "./data/video_features/video_features.csv", "./data/video_features/video_ComParE-example.csv"

+The full file of video_ComParE is at {link}

+**Noticing that the full file of video_ComParE.csv is about 170M.
+We will public it after double-blind review.**

 ### Partcipant

 The basic information of the participants

 Path = "./data/participant.csv"